pa1ar/pa1ar/content/projects/eric-ai/index.ai-eric.md

 ## so what?
 As it was predicted in the [chapter of the book](/projects/dying-2045/) I have participated - AI therapist (or, as it called in this case - coach) bots are starting to roll out.
 It is truly amazing, that I was able to took part in this development just one year after I made an educated guess, that such tools will be on a rise.
-In the meantime, the AI Eric was tested by more than 130 people, with no negative feedback.
+In the meantime, the AI Eric was tested by more than 200 people, with no negative feedback.
 The purpose of the first test was to figure out how stable the bot is.
-At the time of writing (December 2023) we are launching the second phase of testing, which would be aiming to improve quality of answers by interviewing a diverse demographic group of users after long-term testing.
+Two-phased testing shows amazing results, which we have captured in Eric AI launch [announcement](https://www.instagram.com/p/C3D2ldFMBly/).
 I am excited and hopeful, that this kind of solutions will make the therapy more accessible and will make the world a better place with happier people.